brown23/LMS/LMS/README_GIT.txt

 	Password: obviouslyYourPassword

 6. Branch Selection verify master is selected and click next.
-7. Local Destination click Finish
+7. Directory should be where ever your Xampp/htdocs is located.
+   For xampp to run your webpages correctly this is the most important piece your pages need to be in this folder.
+You can run any other IDE if your project is this folder.
+Click next
 8. Window => Show perspective => PHP (I am assuming you've set up according to README_PHPeclipse.txt and PHPeclipse is already installed)
 9. File => New => PHP Project
-10  Create a PHP Project
+10. Create a PHP Project
-	Project name:  LMS  (This must be the exact name of the project from the repository.
-I had issues with this during my install)
-	Click next then finish.

-You now have the source code and should run it to make sure its working.
+	Project name:  This can be any project name, it does not need to be the same as the github project name.
+11. Make sure default location in NOT checked and select the folder inside your Xamp/htdocs location.
+It should be named LMS.

+At this point you should have the project correctly installed on your local host.
+To test follow the README_PHPeclipse.txt instructions.
+When you have XAMPP installed you can type

+localhost/LMS/LMS/index.html  to see the website or localhost/LMS/LMS/testscript_dbase_connect.php to ensure you are connected to the database.

 -----------------------------------------
 -----------------------------------------
 How to commit changes